Soldie/Simple-Injecto/README.md

 A simple DLL injector written in C# that injects a DLL into a running process

 ### How does it work?
-The process of injecting the a dll into a running process is accomplished via 5 steps using the Windows API
+The process of injecting a dll into a running process is accomplished via 5 steps

-* The address of the LoadLibraryA module is loaded from the Windows API (specifically kernel32.dll)
+* The address of the LoadLibraryA module is loaded from the Windows API (kernel32.dll)
 * The handle of the chosen process is then found (using ProcessAllAccess)
 * Memory is then allocated within the process for the dll name to be written
 * The name of the dll is then written into the processes memory